eaudeweb/eaudeweb.github.com/team/_posts/2020-03-25-senior-plone-developer.markdown

 **We are hiring:**
 -	Senior Plone developer;

 The experience with Unix/Linux systems and the communications and team working skills are highly appreciated.
+Must be able to write and speak English.

 **Why work with us:**
 We maintain a highly collaborative work environment which encourages the constant improvement of skills and in close contact with modern tools and technologies.